 Online condolences may be left for the Ecker family at www.palmerfuneralhomes.com.

-To send flowers to Dr. Carol A. (Van Paemel) Ecker's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Carol A. (Van Paemel) Ecker, please visit our floral store.

 Purdue College of Veterinary Medicine